helidon-io/helidon/docs/se/metrics/micrometer.md

 ## Overview

 > [!NOTE]
 > Micrometer integration is deprecated beginning in Helidon 4.1 and is planned for removal in a future major release.
-Please use the [Helidon neutral metrics API][helidon-neutral-metrics-api].
+Please use the [Helidon neutral metrics API](../../se/metrics/metrics.md).

 Helidon SE simplifies how you can use Micrometer for application-specific metrics: